 ![]() |

 Sheerpower provides several methods for organizing code, which is essential as projects and teams grow.
 Some Sheerpower programs have exceeded 900,000 lines of code.
-Despite their size, these programs can compile, link, and run within three seconds of saving any changes, significantly speeding up development.
+Despite their size, these programs compile, link, and run within two seconds of saving any changes, significantly speeding up development.

 Variable scoping determines where variables can be accessed.
 Variables